 Westport Reports Fourth Quarter and Full Year 2022 Results

-/EIN News/ -- VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. (“Westport”) (TSX:WPRT / Nasdaq:WPRT) today reported financial results for the fourth quarter and year ended December 31, 2022 and provided an update on operations.
+VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. ("Westport") WPRTWPRT today reported financial results for the fourth quarter and year ended December 31, 2022 and provided an update on operations.
 All figures are in U.S. dollars unless otherwise stated.

 Highlights